 This same attitude of exclusion and bias appears to have extended toward students attending public charter schools.
 In December of 2020 and January of 2021, Brooke Anderson, a self-proclaimed “life long educator” who works at Jordan School District issued a public comment against students at Vanguard Academy, a public charter school in West Valley, while at the Utah State Charter School (USCB) board meeting.
 Her comments appear to suggest some children should be excluded from college credits because of their parents' background.
 Anderson suggests that giving these students access to college credits could be used to “further the ends of extremists”.
 Chris Jones of KUTV 2 news suggested in a Facebook interview that the school had too many students with the surname ‘Kingston’ when it was found that 22% of inaugural year students shared the same last name.
 The USCB ordered an audit of enrollment and lottery processes because of “multiple individual and media complaints”.

 When the USCB staff completed the enrollment and lottery audit, they reported their findings in January 2021, as well as June 2021.
 While reporting on the school’s enrollment practices, auditors stated they “did not find any to be unreasonable or uncommon”.
-During the meeting on June 10, 2021, one USCB member seemed to be dissatisfied with the results of the enrollment audit, stating the anomalous nature of the school’s enrollment of nearly all Caucasian students.
+During the meeting on June 10, 2021, USCB member Cynthia Phillips seemed to be dissatisfied with the results of the enrollment audit, stating the anomalous nature of the school’s enrollment of nearly all Caucasian students.
 All members of the USCB are also white.
-The USCB member made a motion to re-open the investigation to essentially ‘check again’.
-They also asked to investigate the diversity of Vanguard’s board, although initially struggling to explain exactly what their concerns were.
-Finally, they suggested a possible “family or religious” test of the school's board members to “insure they were not too conflicted” in those two areas.
+Phillips made a motion to re-open the investigation to essentially ‘check again’.
+Phillips also asked to investigate the diversity of Vanguard’s board, although initially struggling to explain exactly what her concerns were.
+Finally, Phillips suggested a possible “family or religious” test of the school's board members to “insure they were not too conflicted” in those two areas.
 This is a clear violation of federal civil rights to impose such a litmus test for a public charter school board.
 However, the USCB voted unanimously to continue with this second line of investigation along with re-opening the enrollment question after numerous reviews.